-6. Stock-brokers and sub- brokers Stock-broker means a member of stock exchange and they are the intermediaries who are allowed to trade in securities on the exchange of which they are members.
+6. Stock-brokers and sub- brokers • Stock-broker means a member of stock exchange and they are the intermediaries who are allowed to trade in securities on the exchange of which they are members.
 They buy and sell on their own behalf as well as on behalf of their clients.
-Sub-broker means any person not being a member of stock exchange who acts on behalf of a stock broker as an agent or otherwise for assisting the investors in buying, selling or dealing in securities through such stock brokers and includes a trading members.
 A stock broker plays a very important role in the secondary market helping both the seller and the buyer of the securities to enter into a transaction.
 The buyer and seller may be either a broker or a client.
 When executing an order, the stock broker may on behalf of his client buy or sell securities from his own account i.e. as principal or act as an agent.
 For each transaction he has to issue necessary contract note indicating whether the transaction has been entered into by him as a principal or as an agent for another.
-While buying or selling securities as a principal, the stock broker has to obtain the consent of his client and the prices charged should be fair and justified by the conditions of the market.
-SEBI (Stock Brokers & Sub- Brokers) Regulations, 1992 As specified in Schedule VI of the Regulation.
-7. Portfolio managers Portfolio manager means any person who pursuant to contract or arrangement with the client, advises or directs or undertakes on behalf of the client (whether as a discretionary portfolio manager or otherwise) the management or administration of a portfolio of securities or the funds of the clients as the case may be.
+While buying or selling securities as a SEBI (Stock Brokers & Sub- Brokers) Regulations, 1992 As specified in Schedule VI of these Regulations.
+7 Portfolio Portfolio manager principal, the stock broker has to obtain the consent of his client and the prices charged should be fair and justified by the conditions of the market.
+SEBI Not loss 7.
+Portfolio managers Portfolio manager means any person who pursuant to contract or arrangement with the client, advises or directs or undertakes on behalf of the client (whether as a discretionary portfolio manager or otherwise) the management or administration of a portfolio of securities or the funds of the clients as the case may be.
 "Discretionary portfolio manager" is defined as portfolio manager who exercises or may exercise, under a contract relating to portfolio management, exercise any degree of discretion as to the investment or the management of the portfolio of the securities or the funds of the client.
-"Portfolio" means the total holdings of securities belonging to any person.
 A portfolio manager plays a pivotal role in deciding the best investment plan for an individual as per his income, age as well as ability to undertake risks.
 A portfolio manager is responsible for making an individual aware of the various investment tools available in the market and benefits associated with each plan.
 Make an individual realize why he actually needs to invest and which plan would be the best for him.
 A portfolio manager is responsible for designing customized investment solutions for the clients according to their financial needs.
-SEBI (Portfolio Managers) Regulations, 1993 Not less than Rs.
-2 crores
+SEBI (Portfolio Managers) Regulations, 1993 Not less than the net worth of Rs.
+2 crores.
+"Portfolio" means the total holdings of securities belonging to any person.